renpy/renpy/sphinx/source/config.rst

     of layeredimages.
 See :ref:`the related section <layeredimage-statement>` for more information.

-.. var:: config.layers = [ 'master', 'transient', 'screens', 'overlay' ]
+.. var:: config.layers = [ 'master', 'transient', 'screens', 'overlay', ... ]

     This variable gives a list of all of the layers that Ren'Py knows about, in the order that they will be displayed to the screen.
 (The lowest layer is the first entry in the list.)
-Ren'Py uses the layers "master", "transient", "screens", and "overlay" internally, so they should always be in this list.
+Ren'Py uses the layers "master", "transient", "screens", and "overlay" internally (and possibly others in future versions), so they should always be in this list.

     The :func:`renpy.add_layer` can add layers to this variable without needing to know the original contents.

-.. var:: config.lint_hooks = ...
+.. var:: config.lint_hooks = [ ... ]

     This is a list of functions that are called, with no arguments, when lint is run.
 The functions are expected to check the script